Role of Douglas Haig in 1918: Eve of the offensive

 Haig was in England from 12 March.
 On 14 March, at a meeting at Downing Street, warning of serious manpower problems by June "if (sic) the Germans attacked".
 Bonar Law and Lloyd George, by Haig's account, tried to get him to say that the Germans would not attack.
 They accused Haig of having said that there would not be a major German offensive (which was not actually what he had said – he had said it would be "a gambler's throw") but agreed to shelve the General Reserve for the time being until enough American troops had arrived.
 On the same day Haig attended two long sessions of the Supreme War Council (at one of which, to his amusement, Clemenceau told Foch to shut up).
 On 15 Haig took part in a long discussion about the bombing of German cities, which he regarded as a waste of effort.
 That night Doris gave birth to his son Dawyck.
 He returned to France the next day.

 Gough – whom Haig had been subject to a great deal of political pressure to sack – dined with Haig on evening of 15 March.
 There is no indication that he was crying out for reinforcements.
 Gough later wrote in his memoirs that Haig had explained to him that he was concentrating on holding the Channel Ports.

-As late as 17 March Cox, who had replaced Charteris as Intelligence Chief, predicted that the German offensive was not yet immediately imminent; Haig still believed that a power-struggle between generals and politicians in Germany (in fact the generals were very much in control) would determine if there was any attack.
+As late as 17 March Edgar William Cox, who had replaced Charteris as Intelligence Chief, predicted that the German offensive was not yet immediately imminent; Haig still believed that a power-struggle between generals and politicians in Germany (in fact the generals were very much in control) would determine if there was any attack.
 Haig's diary for 19 March shows him still sympathetic to the idea of a compromise peace.
 On the evening of 19 March Lawrence told Haig that the German offensive would most likely be on 20 or 21 March.
 By 20 March deployment of German trench mortars had been reported by deserters, and British artillery began some spoiling fire.